M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Experiments

 \subsection{Main Results}

 Tables~\ref{tab:main_unimodal} and~\ref{tab:main_multimodal} summarize the results across all unimodal and multimodal datasets, from which we draw the following conclusions:

-\begin{greybox} \raisebox{-0.15\height}{ }~\textbf{Insight 1}: Some MAD methods outperform single-agent approaches; others underperform. \end{greybox} Specifically, LLM Debate improves performance over single-agent baselines (IO, CoT) on the majority of datasets and base models in both unimodal and multimodal settings.
+\begin{greybox} \raisebox{-0.15\height}{ }~\textbf{Insight 1}: MAD methods show mixed effectiveness: some approaches can improve over single-agent baselines, while others may underperform. \end{greybox} Specifically, LLM Debate improves performance over single-agent baselines (IO, CoT) on the majority of datasets and base models in both unimodal and multimodal settings.
 In contrast, other MAD variants, including Div-MAD and DMAD with weaker base models like LLaMA3.1-8B, often underperform, sometimes even falling below single-agent baselines (e.g., Div-MAD averages 38.2 vs. IO's 51.0 on LLaMA3.1-8B).
 The results show that the MAD could be harmful than helpful, which aligns with previous findings~\cite{wynn2025talk}.

 \begin{greybox} \raisebox{-0.15\height}{ }~\textbf{Insight 2}: Collaborative debate consistently outperforms adversarial paradigms in both performance and robustness across all modalities. \end{greybox} In unimodal settings, LLM Debate secures the highest average accuracy across the majority of base models.
 DMAD consistently outperforms the adversarial Div-MAD by a substantial margin.
 This disparity is further amplified in multimodal settings, where DMAD emerges as a top performer while Div-MAD continues to exhibit subpar results.
 We argue that adversarial paradigms often introduce "divergent noise" and conflicting logic that can derail the reasoning chain.
 In contrast, collaborative frameworks foster a synergy that acts as a collective self-correction mechanism, effectively filtering out unimodal hallucinations and reconciling visual-linguistic inconsistencies more reliably than friction-based approaches.